-- included Sulfuric acid pitch was excluded from this study.
-Serosilt dumping incidents were not included in this study.
+Sulfuric acid pitch was excluded from this study.
 Ferosilt dumping incidents were not included in this study.
-Terosilt dumping incidents were not included in this study.
-Terosilt dumping incidents were not included in this study.
-Terosilt dumping incident was later discovered that the manufacturer and seller of Ferosilt had mixed in toxic waste liquid,making this an illegal industrial waste dumping incident.
+720,000 tons of Ferosilt were sold and used as backfilling material since August 2001, but it was later discovered that the manufacturer and seller of Ferosilt had mixed in toxic waste liquid, making this an illegal industrial waste dumping incident.
 Illegal dumping was confirmed in 45 locations in 4 prefectures, and Ferosilt removal has been completed in all of these locations.

-^{} Amounts are rounded, so totals may not match. t
+\ Amounts are rounded, so totals may not match. t

-III.
+II.
 Measures in Response to Major Environmental Problems of the Transport Sector